 After proper cooling, the parts are ejected from the mold, in many cases, ready to be used as finished product.
 In some projects, further processing is required and injection molded parts are often painted, silk screened or coated with specialty coatings for aesthetic or functional purposes.

 The Advantages of Injection Molding

 Injection molding offers very low per unit part costs, that when applied to high volume projects, can easily offset the high tooling costs for a very low-cost project overall.
 Injection molding also allows for more advanced and aggressive part designs than can be achieved through thermoforming.

 Let Advanced Plastiform, Inc., help you decide whether it’s best for your component to be thermoformed or injection molded.
 By working with their design team, your project will receive a full evaluation for either process, and the costs and benefits of both processes will be fully explained for parts that can be molded via either process.
 API commonly develops thermoformed projects that evolve over time into injection molded programs.

 At the end of the product development process, their goal is to deliver your project on time, to your required specifications, while meeting your return on investment goals.
 Thermoformed or injection molded, the team of highly skilled experts will ensure you choose the best option for your project.

 An Injection Molding Company Ready to Handle Your Project

 Searching for an injection molding company in the Southeast area of the U.S.A?
 Contact API of North Carolina.
 Located just outside of Raleigh, Advanced Plastifom, Inc., offers customers the expertise of staffed engineers and on-site manufacturing and inventory management.
-From concept to delivery, API is your answer for injection molded, custom plastic products manufactured in North Carolina, South Carolina, Pennsylvania, Maryland, and Georgia.
+From concept to delivery, API is your answer for injection molded, custom plastic products manufactured in North Carolina, South Carolina, Pennsylvania, Maryland, Tennessee, and Georgia.